 According to Psychology Today, physical clutter can lead to low subjective well-being, unhealthy eating habits, poor mental hygiene, and less efficient thinking.
 In fact, the effects of cluttered workspaces are so severe that one study found that it actually led to a company’s financial loss, equivalent to 10% of a manager’s salary.

-Try amping up your productivity by creating the ideal office environment for yourself.
+Try amping up your productivity by creating the ideal work environment for yourself.
 Set aside time to declutter your workspace and incorporate positive changes that will ultimately lead to increased workplace satisfaction, and better overall performance.

 “If you don’t want to do something, make a deal with yourself to do at least five minutes of it.
 After five minutes, you’ll end up doing the whole thing.” — Kevin Systrom